New research exploring the volunteering experiences and perspectives of people from the global majorityy. Find out more

 Social enterprises can take on many different legal structures.
 Some charities operate as social enterprises, so social enterprises can have a charity legal structure.

 A common legal structure for a non-charitable social enterprise is a Community Interest Company (CIC).
 A CIC is a special type of limited company which exists to benefit the community.
+It is not a charity.

 Other legal structures for a social enterprise include: